xnopasaranx/valetudo-crontab/README.md

 # valetudo-crontab
 ## A workaround for not working timers
 I am running a dustcloud build on my roborock s6 vacuum bot and on valetudo 0.6.1 the timers do not work.
-So this is a little hacky workaround to get cronjobs for scheduling roborock s6 cleaning sessions.
+So this is a little hacky workaround to set up cronjobs for scheduling roborock s6 cleaning tasks, by calling valetudos REST API endpoints.

+Be aware that the api endpoints might be different for you than in my examples if you are running another version of valetudo.
+These are not documented, as they are intended to be used by the WebGUI only, so better don't bother the devs about it.
+You are actually meant to use the mqtt API for automation.

 ## Setting the correct date and time first
 For this to work, the correct date and time has to be set on the robot.
 So check by running `date`.
 If the datetime isn't correct, have a look inside